 If you've watched any season of Black Mirror, you know that there is a lot to look at.
 This season, Netflix's technology-focused anthology series crafted "USS Callister," an eerily relevant and gorgeously designed Star Trek parody, tied its universe together by connecting multiple episodes in "Black Museum," and even tried its hand at black-and-white horror with the drone warfare-focused "Metalhead."
-It's tempting to want to analyze every frame of the radically-different episodes, and it seems that the creators of Black Mirror know you're doing just that.
+It's tempting to want to analyse every frame of the radically-different episodes, and it seems that the creators of Black Mirror know you're doing just that.

 How do we know that?
 Well, it seems that Black Mirror left fans a note within season 4 episode "Crocodile."